Ethics Law Enforcement

 Criminal violations of the Public Ethics Law should be referred to the Office of the State Prosecutor.

-The Commission does not have jurisdiction over local, county or municipal officials and employees and cannot accept complaints against those individuals.
-Similarly, it does not act as an appellate body for matters heard before local ethics boards or commissions.
-Complaints against those individuals should be directed to the local, county or municipal ethics board or commission.
+The Commission does not have jurisdiction over county, municipal or school board officials and employees and cannot accept complaints against those individuals.
+Similarly, it does not act as an appellate body for matters heard before local ethics boards or commissions or ethics panels.
+Complaints against those individuals should be directed to the county or municipal ethics board or commission or the school board ethics panel.

 Other Frequently Asked Questions